Reem-M-Hamed/CPU-Lesson-Using-Unity/README.md

 # CPU-Lesson-Using-Unity
-INSTRUCTIONS : need to use Xampp and chrome browser for better displaying.
+INSTRUCTIONS : need to use Xampp and run foldernamed (First Lesson - CPU (Last Version))